 Should I add my teenager to my insurance policy or purchase a separate policy?

 It depends.
-West Virginia drivers 16-17 years old often get better insurance rates when added to a parent’s policy.
-However, teens 18 and 19 years old can sometimes get a better insurance rate with as standalone policy.
+West Virginia drivers ages 16- to 17-years-old will need to be on a parent’s policy in order to be insured, because of their age.
+Fortunately, there are great insurance companies worth considering if you plan on adding a teen.
+However, teens 18 and 19 years old can sometimes get a better insurance rate with a standalone policy.

 - $100,000 bodily injury liability per person